Ada-Developers-Academy/daily-curriculum/week06/far-mar-rails.md

 - As a guest, when I visit "/", I can sign up/in as a new Vendor (without authentication)
 - As a vendor, I can create or edit a Market
 - As a vendor, I can create, edit, or delete my Products
-- As a vendor, I can create, edit, or delete my Vendors
+- As a vendor, I can create, edit, or delete my Vendor

 Silver
 --------